 1. Behavioral Interventions:

-• Scheduled Voiding: Establishing a regular schedule for emptying the bladder can help manage both urge and overflow incontinence by preventing overfilling or constant dribbling.
+- Scheduled Voiding: Establishing a regular bladder emptying schedule can help manage urge and overflow incontinence by preventing overfilling or constant dribbling.

 2. Pelvic Floor Muscle Exercises (Kegel Exercises):

-Kegel exercises focus on strengthening the pelvic floor muscles that support the bladder and urethra.
-They are effective for both stress and urge incontinence by improving muscle tone and control.
+Kegel exercises strengthen the pelvic floor muscles that support the bladder and urethra.
+Improving muscle tone and control is effective in reducing stress and urge incontinence.

-• Stress Incontinence: Strengthening the pelvic floor muscles through Kegel exercises can provide better support to the bladder and reduce stress incontinence episodes.
+- Stress Incontinence: Strengthening the pelvic floor muscles through Kegel exercises can provide better bladder support and reduce stress incontinence episodes.

 3. Medications: